 Determining the Intensity of the First Stage

 During the warm-up, with the normal condition where you see a gradual drop in lactate followed gradual rise, you can determine the intensity of the first stage of the test.
-Here is how I do it:
+Here are some tips for success:

-• Each new intensity stage should aim to increase heart rate by no more than 10 beats.
+- Each new intensity stage should aim to increase heart rate by no more than 10 beats.
 Again, this may cost you more strips but it will keep you from overshooting.
-On the treadmill you can gradually increase the speed to accomplish this.
+On the treadmill you can gradually increase the speed or incline to accomplish this.
 If you are doing the test outdoors, the athlete will need to control his or her heart rate during the stages.
 This intensity control is important to the collection of good data.
-Some athletes have a very hard time running at a consistent pace or heart rate.
-It takes practice.
+Some athletes have a very hard time running at a consistent pace or heart rate and may need practice to dial that in first.

 If you are only doing an AeT test, you can stop the test once you get readings above 3mMol/L or when the lactate reading has risen 1mMol/L above the lowest reading.
 For a full lactate profile, you can continue this protocol to exhaustion (see below).